-- 1. All bats and their roosts are fully protected under the Wildlife and Countryside Act 1981 (as amended by the Countryside and Rights of Way Act 2000) and are further protected under Regulation 39(1) of the Conservation (Natural Habitats etc.) Regulations 1994.
+- 1. The proposed development lies within a coal mining area which may contain unrecorded mining related hazards.
+If any coal mining feature is encountered during development, this should be reported immediately to The Coal Authority on 0345 762 6848.
+Further information is also available on the Coal Authority website. - 2.
+All bats and their roosts are fully protected under the Wildlife and Countryside Act 1981 (as amended by the Countryside and Rights of Way Act 2000) and are further protected under Regulation 39(1) of the Conservation (Natural Habitats etc.) Regulations 1994.
 Should any bats or evidence of bats be found prior to or during development, work must stop immediately, and Natural England contacted on 0300 060 3900 for further advice.
 This is a legal requirement under the Wildlife and Countryside Act 1981 (as amended) and applies to whoever carries out the work.
-All contractors on site should be made aware of this requirement and given information to contact Natural England or the Bat Conservation Trust national helpline on 0845 1300 228. - 2.
-Under Section 1 of the Wildlife and Countryside Act 1981 (as amended), wild birds are protected from being killed, injured, or captured, while their nests and eggs are protected from being damaged, destroyed or taken.
+All contractors on site should be made aware of this requirement and given information to contact Natural England or the Bat Conservation Trust national helpline on 0845 1300 228. - 3.
+Under Section 1 of the Wildlife and Countryside Act 1981 (as amended), wild birds are protected from being killed, injured or captured, while their nests and eggs are protected from being damaged, destroyed or taken.
 In addition, certain species such as the Barn Owl are included in Schedule 1 of the Act and are protected against disturbance while nesting and when they have dependent young.
 Offences against birds listed in Schedule 1 of the Wildlife and Countryside Act are subject to special penalties.
-An up-to-date list of the species in Schedule 1 is available from Natural England http://www.naturalengland.org.uk/ourwork/regulation/wildlife/species/speciallyprotec tedbirds.aspx.
-Further information on wildlife legislation relating to birds can be found at www.rspb.org.uk/images/WBATL_tcm9-132998.pdf.

-If advice is needed, please contact the National Park Authority's Conservation Department on 01439 772700 or conservation@northyorkmoors.org.uk.

-3. Swift (Apus apus) populations are declining in the UK due to the loss of nest sites in roof spaces as old buildings are renovated or demolished.
+An up-to-date list of the species in Schedule 1 is available from Natural England.
+Further information on wildlife legislation relating to birds can be found on the RSPB's website.
+If advice is needed, please contact the National Park Authority's Conservation Department on 01439 772700 or conservation@northyorkmoors.org.uk. - 4.
+Swift (Apus apus) populations are declining in the UK due to the loss of nest sites in roof spaces as old buildings are renovated or demolished.
 Swifts occupy nest sites between May and August, making little noise and causing no mess or smell.
 Swift populations can be supported by the inclusion of simple and affordable measures during building construction or renovation, such as purpose-made 'swift bricks' or the creation of small loft voids.
-Guidance can be found on the Swift Conservation website; https://www.swift-conservation.org/ with additional swift box ideas from Action for Swifts;
+Guidance can be found on the Swift Conservation website; with additional swift box ideas from Action for Swifts.